 Another common cause of pain in the navel area reserved especially for women.

-Make no mistake about it, abdomen pain during pregnancy can be a symptom of a serious problem.
-This is why you should never try to diagnose yourself, ALWAYS seek professional medical help.
+Make no mistake about it, abdomen pain during pregnancy can be a symptom of a severe problem.
+This is why you should never try to diagnose yourself; it is always better to seek professional medical help.
+Of course, seeking medical attention is advised if the pain is severe, sharp and if it lasts for more extended periods of time.

-Here you can use your common sense and “feeling” to determine if the injury is sever enough to call your doctor or is it something minor that just requires rest.
+Here you can use your common sense and “feel” to determine if the injury is severe enough to call your doctor or is it something minor that just requires rest.